sanchitvaid/Housing-Data-analysis/README.md

 4. Also We can drop both FullBath and YearRemodAdd features as well as these feautures inter-correlated with other features.

 ## Conclusion
-A total of 24 columns out of the initial 80 variable fields have been dropped since they are not in any case useful for any type of analysis as they do correlate or impact our target field, sale price.
+A total of 24 columns out of the initial 80 variable fields have been dropped since they are not in any case useful for any type of analysis as they do not correlate or impact our target field, sale price.
 In the end after cleaning and analysing our dataset we are finally left with 56 variable fields that can be important to us and maybe loaded in to our database for further investigation.